tombetthauser/artists-in-tech-resources/README.md

 <!-- ![](https://knoxoakville.com/1833/wp-content/uploads/2015/08/crayons-banner.jpg) -->

-# Some Resources for Artists in Tech
+# Resources for Artists / Art Students Getting into Tech

-Resources for practicing artists transitioning to jobs in software engineering / UX etc. If you have a link you'd like to contribute make a pull request or post something in the discord chat linked below!
+Som scattered resources for practicing artists transitioning to jobs in software engineering / UX etc. If you have a link you'd like to contribute make a pull request or post something in the discord chat linked below!

 [>> Discord Community Link](https://discord.gg/3vdb6rk24D)